The Art Fair Saturday brought together Service Organization and Volunteers.

 Visiting shops and speaking to customers are always interesting and beneficial.
 Different perspectives are received and recommendations given.
 At the end-of-the-day, it is as Sterling Robertson said in Jackie Mills’ Salado Legends, “We’ve got a town that’s full blown.
 This little village is great!”

-Friends, Our engineer believes the best and safest way for the sewer line to cross Salado Creek is by boring underneath, therefore, a test and study are being required to determine what is under the creek.
+Our engineer believes the best and safest way for the sewer line to cross Salado Creek is by boring underneath, therefore, a test and study are being required to determine what is under the creek.
 Test results will be known to the citizens.
-Some think there is a cavern underneath; others think it is […]
+Some think there is a cavern underneath; others think it is solid rock; most people do not know but are curious.
+Whatever it is, making sure the creek is not disturbed or damaged is paramount as well as the Salamander and their habit.

 The news gets better each week!